-I went out searching for wild herbs however, the ground appeared churned up; the local wild pigs had been there overnight.
-Our menu was New Zealand leg of lamb skewered with garlic and rosemary from the terrace garden, sauteed potatoes with lemon thyme and steamed green haricot beans, with local Provencal vin rouge.
-The pigs would likely be Sunday lunch for someone else in weeks to come, as the locals supplement their self-employed income or wages with hunting, fishing and their own crops.
-The hunters also shoot wild boar and partridge however, the deer have been hunted into extinction.
+I went out searching for wild herbs.
+However, the ground appeared churned up.
+It turns out that the local wild pigs had been partying overnight.
+No doubt they will become Sunday lunch for someone else in weeks to come, as the locals supplement their self-employed income or wages with hunting, fishing and their own crops.
+The hunters also shoot wild boar and partridge; however, the deer have been hunted into extinction.

 Later in the evening, we snacked on local cheeses and grapes from the next-door neighbour’s vines.
 Then, the talk changed to a different kind of survival; how would Yvan protect his family if France was invaded again.
 As Al Qaeda increases its spread across North Africa, the French continually worry their stronghold will continue to Algiers and leave them prone to invasion.
 Coming from the Southern Hemisphere, this conversation was new and daunting; however, Algiers is volatile and close.
 This region’s history is rich with stories about French Resistance fighters; as we drove to the different villages, while I could appreciate that the rugged terrain may make occupation difficult, the coastline was within view on a clear day.
 In the end, we decided that given Var had a significant military presence, including a rather fierce battalion from Wallis Islands, it may be the safest place to live.